-Failing to perform these responsibilities is referred to as “leaving the scene of an accident” or “hit and run,” and is a felony in Virginia.
+Failing to perform these responsibilities is referred to as “leaving the scene of an accident.”

-For this reason, it’s important to contact a lawyer if you are being charged with leaving the scene of an accident.
-Failing to do so can have drastic consequences for your life, your license, and even your freedom.
+For this reason, it’s important to contact a lawyer immediately if you are being charged with leaving the scene of an accident.

 What is Hit and Run?

-- Second, Virginia doesn’t care about who is at fault.
-Both drivers involved in the accident must stop, even if they believe they aren’t at fault.
+Both drivers must stop, even if they believe they weren’t at fault.

-Similarly, you must attempt to give your information to the other driver and you must inform the police about any and all accidents.
-Failing to do so could result in hit and run charges, even if the damage seems minor.
+Failing to do so could result in criminal charges, even if the damage seems minor.

 Reasonable Medical Attention